 - Bonus will be credited to your account within 7 days of completing the requirements.

 3. SoFi Checking and Savings - $50 bonus

 Give $25 get $50 is the new SoFi Checking and Savings® referral bonus.
 Just share your link and you'll both be rewarded when they sign up for an account and make a $10 deposit.
 Claim your $25 today using the link below and start earning.

 How to earn the bonus

-The Sofi Invest sign up offer requires you to deposit and maintain a minimum balance and use a referral link in order to earn the $50 bonus.
+The SoFi Checking and Savings sign up offer requires you to deposit and maintain a minimum balance and use a referral link in order to earn the $50 bonus.
 Full requirements to receive this bonus are:

 SoFi is very serious about security.
 Several controls are in place that ensures checks and balances are in place to protect you and your account.
 Some of these controls fall within your remit; others are taken care of by SoFi.

 As a customer, you can freeze your card at the touch of a button, right from your SoFi app.
 You can then give them a call, and they will help you resolve any issues – whether you lose your card or see suspicious activity on your account.

 Signing into your account requires two-factor authentication.
 This technology requires app users to sign in twice – with a passcode and then a separate security code or even a fingerprint if your phone supports this.

 Using this technology, even if someone finds out your passcode, they will not be able to log in to your account unless they also have your fingers – so make sure you don’t lose them.